528-dev/Cornell-CS3110-OCaml/OCaml.md

 - A constant matches itself
 - An identifier aka pattern variable matches anything and binds it in the scope of the branch
-- The underscore aka wilcard matches anything but doesn’t bind it
+- The underscore aka wilcard matches anything but doesn't bind it

 ### 3.11.4 Data type patterns